ChainSafe/game-docs-v2/docs/v2.5/16_lootboxes.md

 :::caution Unity Lootbox Demo Scene

 When building the Lootbox Sample Scene, just make it a 0th scene in the build index.
 If you want to build the auth sample, make SampleLogin 0th index and then build.
-Since we don't support (yet) running both samples (so auth and Lootboxes) at the same time, and that can cause some unexpected behavior especially on Lootbox scene.
+Since we don't support (yet) running both samples (so auth and Lootboxes) at the same time, and that can cause some unexpected behavior, especially on Lootbox scene.

 :::